fnoi/pc2beam/README.md

 - Segment-level orientation estimation
 - Point projection and parametric shape fitting from standardized catalog
 - Model reconstruction and export to IFC format
+- Some nice visualizations for results and evaluation

 ## Installation